MichalMrena/DecisionDiagrams/README.md

 # 🧸 TeDDy

 TeDDy is a C++ library for the creation and manipulation of decision diagrams.
 It is being developed as a project at the [Faculty of Management Science and Informatics](https://www.fri.uniza.sk/en/), the [University of Žilina](https://www.uniza.sk/index.php/en/) at the [Department of Informatics](https://ki.fri.uniza.sk/).
 This text assumes that the reader is familiar with decision diagrams to some extent.
-Our library supports [Binary Decision Diagrams](https://en.wikipedia.org/wiki/Binary_decision_diagram) (BDDs) and their generalization Multivalued Decision Diagrams (MDDs).
+Our library supports [Binary Decision Diagrams](https://en.wikipedia.org/wiki/Binary_decision_diagram) (BDDs) and their generalization Multi-Valued Decision Diagrams (MDDs).

 ---
 ## Contents